 The Company underwrites worldwide, predominantly short-tail, insurance and reinsurance contracts that transfer insurance risk, including risks exposed to both natural and man-made catastrophes.
 The Company's exposure in connection with insurance contracts is, in the event of insured losses, whether premiums will be sufficient to cover the loss payments and expenses.
 Insurance and reinsurance markets are cyclical and premium rates and terms and conditions vary by line of business depending on market conditions and the stage of the cycle.
 Market conditions are impacted by capacity and recent loss events, and broader economic cycle impacts amongst other factors.
 The Company's underwriters assess likely losses using their experience and knowledge of past loss experience, industry trends and current circumstances.
-This allows them to estimate the premiums sufficient to meet likely losses and expenses and desired levels of profitability consistent with the Company's risk-adjusted RoE targets.
+This allows them to estimate the premiums sufficient to meet likely losses and expenses and desired levels of profitability.